AdobeDocs/experience-manager-cloud-service.en/help/operations/backup.md

 In both cases, the version of your custom code and AEM version remain unchanged.

+>[!NOTE]
+>
-Data from deleted environments is permanently lost and cannot be recovered.
+>Data from deleted environments is permanently lost and cannot be recovered.

 ## Limitations {#limitations}